microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/05-add-mcp-server/add-mcp.md

 Delivery style (Recommended) | Demo Description
 --------------|-------------
-Do it live | - Open the VS Code extensions pane <br> - Search for "_@mcp Microsoft Learn_" <br> - Select the Microsoft Learn MCP server and Click on "_Install in Workspace_" to install it locally into your workspace <br> - Go the project file explorer and walk through the newly created `.vscode/mcp.json` file <br> - Open the GitHub Copilot chat window and show the MCP server is available in the tool picker <br> - Discuss how this can improve best practises and get up to date information on technologies
+Do it live | - Open the VS Code extensions pane <br> - Search for "_@mcp Microsoft Learn_" <br> - Select the Microsoft Learn MCP server and Click on "_Install in Workspace_" to install it locally into your workspace <br> - Go the project file explorer and walk through the newly created `.vscode/mcp.json` file <br> - Open the GitHub Copilot chat window and show the MCP server is available in the tool picker <br> - Discuss how this can improve best practices and get up to date information on technologies

 ### Prompt(s)